volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 );
 ```

 That is it!
-We are done with the configuration, it's time to try it out.
+We are done with the configuration, let's try it out.

 ## Step 13: Try It Out